mesosphere/dcos-docs-site/pages/1.13/cli/index.md

 model: /data.yml
 ---

-The DC/OS command line interface (DC/OS CLI) utility allows you to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.
+The DC/OS command line interface (DC/OS CLI) utility allows you to manage clusters, and manage services and tasks.

+# DC/OS CLI versions and configuration files

+Different CLI versions are compatible with different versions of DC/OS.
+To determine which combinations are supported, see the [CLI support matrix](/version-policy/#cli-support-matrix).

+DC/OS CLI 0.4.x and 0.5.x use a different structure for the location of configuration files.

+DC/OS CLI 0.4.x has a single configuration file, which by default is stored in `~/.dcos/dcos.toml`.
+In DC/OS CLI 0.4.x you can optionally change the location of the configuration file using the [`DCOS_CONFIG`](#dcos-config) environment variable.

+DC/OS CLI 0.5.x has a configuration file for each connected cluster, which by default is stored in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
+In DC/OS CLI 0.5.x you can optionally change the base portion (`~/.dcos`) of the configuration directory using the [`DCOS_DIR`](#dcos-cdir) environment variable.

+- If you update to the DC/OS CLI 0.5.x and run any CLI command, it will trigger conversion from the old to the new configuration structure.
+- After you call `dcos cluster setup`, (or after conversion has occurred), if you attempt to update the cluster configuration using a `dcos config set` command, the command displays a warning message saying the command is deprecated and the cluster configuration state may now be corrupted.

+## Latest version install

-DC/OS 1.13 requires the DC/OS CLI >= 0.8.
+DC/OS 1.13 requires DC/OS CLI >= 0.8.
 To install it, [follow these instructions](/1.13/cli/install/).

+## CLI commands

-To list available commands, run `dcos` with no parameters:
+To list available commands in the DC/OS CLI, run `dcos` with no parameters:

 ```bash
 $ dcos